gravityplus/Gravity-Forms-Stripe/readme.txt

 This section describes how to install and setup the Gravity Forms Stripe Add-On.
 Be sure to follow *all* of the instructions in order for the Add-On to work properly.

-1. Upload the `gravity-forms-stripe` folder to the `/wp-content/plugins/` directory
+1. Make sure that Gravity Forms is activated
-2. Make sure that Gravity Forms is activated
+2. Upload the `gravity-forms-stripe` folder to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Add your Stripe API keys to the Stripe tab on the Settings page (Forms->Settings).
 5. Create a form, adding at least one product field along with the new 'Credit Card' field that appears under 'Pricing Fields.'
 Keep in mind that Stripe accepts a minimum charge of $0.50 - this means that the total amount of your form must be at least $0.50.
 6. Under Forms->Stripe, add a Stripe feed for your new form.

 == Frequently Asked Questions ==

-= Do I need to have a copy of Gravity Forms for this plugin to work? = Yes, you need to install the [Gravity Forms Plugin](http://gravityforms.com "visit the Gravity Forms website") for this plugin to work.
+= Do I need to have my own copy of Gravity Forms for this plugin to work? = Yes, you need to install the [Gravity Forms Plugin](http://gravityforms.com "visit the Gravity Forms website") for this plugin to work.

 = What is the minimum amount my form can accept? =
 $0.50, [per Stripe](https://stripe.com/help/faq)

 = Does this version work with the latest version of Gravity Forms? = Just look at the version number!
-The versioning scheme now follows that of Gravity Forms so if the version number starts with *1.7.9.1*, then the Add-On has been tested up to *Gravity Forms 1.7.9*.
-An additional number at the end indicates the change number of the Add-On itself.
+The versioning scheme now uses the Gravity Forms major release number.
+If the Add-On version number starts with a Gravity Forms major release number like *1.8*, then it will work with *Gravity Forms 1.8* and all of its minor releases — 1.8.1, 1.8.2, etc.

 = Does your plugin use Stripe.js? =
 Yes.